betterscientificsoftware/bssw.io/Articles/Blog/2022-09-peer-code-review.md

 conducted a community survey of research software developers to gain a general understanding of the review process.
 We published the results in a journal paper (see [Further reading](#further-reading)).

-The resulting paper presents a lot of exciting information, including a description of the code review process, benefits and importance of doing code review, positive/negative experiences, challenges/ and barriers, and ways of improvement.
+The resulting paper presents a lot of exciting information, including a description of the code review process, benefits and importance of doing code review, positive/negative experiences, challenges, and barriers, and ways of improvement.
 Here, I summarize the key findings of our study and provide  general recommendations to practitioners.
 Please refer to the full paper for the complete discussion.

 <br>